 An effective workforce culture is now a living breathing entity that an employee carries with them seamlessly through both worlds 24/7.
 It is not a one-to-many edict, but a carefully crafted and individualized promise a company makes with its employee — to help them live a better life, and to participate in a culture of health and wellbeing — their own way…every waking moment of their lives.

-Wellbeing Culture Has Found Its Opportunity in This Time of Crisis
+A Culture of Wellbeing Has Found Its Opportunity in This Time of Crisis

 Even though it’s impossible to have an answer to everything right now, your employees are looking to you for answers.
 They feel unsteady and unsure navigating this new environment.
 And so do employers.
 According to SHRM, more than one-third of employers are challenged with maintaining company culture during the pandemic themselves.